taylormusolf/taylormusolf/README.md

 ### Hi there, I'm Taylor! 👋

-I'm a software engineer & developer born and raise in the San Francisco Bay Area.
+I'm a software engineer born and raise in the San Francisco Bay Area and currently a Support Engineer at Retool.
 I have worked as a sales engineer in medical device manufacturing industry striving to improve the lives of our end users, and I have also taught and mentored aspiring software engineers at a coding bootcamp.
 I have learned that my joy comes from working closely with others to solve problems!

 ### My Interests Include:
 - Board Games 🎲